DataStrategist/amitkohli.com/content/post/2020-01-07-how-to-create-an-r-package-my-way.md

 ## 4. OK, you're ready to start working on your package!

   a.
-Create a new file in the `/R` folder (it doesn't trully matter what you call this file, I just call the file `funcs.R` and paste all inside, although sometimes it is useful to have one file per function.
+Create a new file in the `/R` folder (It doesn't trully matter what you call this file, I just call the file `funcs.R` and paste all inside, although sometimes it is useful to have one file per function.
 For now, just start with one file).
-Write or copypaste your functions into this file (_ ProTip: in case you are starting from a tangled mess of functions + function_running_code, maybe `sinew::untangle()` and `sinew::pretty_namespace()` can be really useful)_.
+Write or copypaste your functions into this file (_ ProTip: in case you are starting from a tangled mess of functions + function-running-code, maybe `sinew::untangle()` and `sinew::pretty_namespace()` can be really useful)_.

   b.
 Presumably, you've added some functions from other libraries.
 These are called dependencies, and you need to be explicit about what they are.
 In order to save time, it's better to use explicit `package::function` notation (for example, `dplyr::select`) at least once per function, as this will be picked up by sinew in the next step, read on.